From Ron Johnson, CEO:

 As we hit our 20 year mark in September 2017, we are now (once again) overhauling the entire rescue/sanctuary.
 In May 2006 we opened to the public.

-For years, we have taken the care and welfare of our flock to all new levels.
+For years, we have taken the care and welfare of our exotic flock to all new levels.
 We now have to take a giant leap into the future of the birds and the rescue/sanctuary.

-We have always had birds living in outdoor flights as flocks, their natural way to survive in the wild.
+We have always had exotic birds living in outdoor flights as flocks, their natural way to survive in the wild.
 Over the years, we have built and installed what we thought were some great flight areas.
 As time and weather began taking its toll, it was time to start replacing all of the existing flights with new, state of the art ones with automatic heat, automatic misters and automatic feeders.
 They are working out great, with each new one being built with improved changed for the betterment of the birds.

 We designed and created a 13,500 gallon bio-pond for the birds to have continuous fresh drinking and bathing water.
 We added koi, plants, a sitting area and even a shaded area for just sitting and relaxing.

-Our next step was to build more new flights for existing and incoming birds, but then we had a major mouse issues as did tons of other outdoor areas.
+Our next step was to build more new flights for existing and incoming exotic birds, but then we had a major mouse issues as did tons of other outdoor areas.
 This put the building of new flights on the back burner to handle that issue.

 Once corrected we had a great visitor in a lady by the name of Kira Johns.
-The poor lady was scared of a parakeet, but she saw what was needed to make all of the birds happier here.
+The poor lady was scared of a parakeet, but she saw what was needed to make all of the exotic birds happier here.
 We had no idea she was an author.
 She had some dreams and asked if they were possible to make happen.
-Sure was my answer, but raising the funds has always been a problem with a parrot rescue.
+Sure was my answer, but raising the funds has always been a problem with an exotic parrot rescue.
 Everyone wants to help the poor dogs and cats around the world, but parrots aren’t even an afterthought.
 Her comment was, “If I raise it, can you build it?”
 The answer – hell yes.

 Well, she had two online book auctions and a large checkbook to go with it.
 Not only did she raise the funds, but she also helped us build it.
 The Special Need Pavilion area for the two odd couples took us 16 months, thousands of dollars and a lot of hot summer hours to complete, but it’s done.